Craig Carter AIA, LEED AP BD+C

 Voorheesville, NY 12186

-Mr. Ross is an architect and co-owner of Pacheco Ross Architects, P.C., an award-winning, nationally recognized architectural firm dedicated exclusively to the design of Emergency Response Facilities.
-Mr. Ross is a graduate of Rensselaer Polytechnic Institute, where his education included a year as an exchange student with the Polytechnic of Central London.
-He has over 37-years experience including a long tenure in real estate development and construction, which allows him to assess projects from multiple points of view.
+Dennis is an architect and founding Principal of Pacheco Ross Architects, P.C.
+(PRA) an award-winning, nationally recognized architectural firm dedicated exclusively to the design of Emergency Response Facilities.
+PRA has designed, constructed and worked on over 200 fire stations including training, ARFF, EOC, PSAP, police and EMS facilities.
+Ross is a graduate of Rensselaer Polytechnic Institute.
+He has over 40-years of experience including a long tenure in real estate development and construction, which allows him to assess projects from multiple points of view.

 James G. Zwerg, AIA